0xTas/stellar-oxide/README.md

 meet NPC characters and learn about their stories, explore and discover galactic mysteries, and write entries about your adventure in a daily captains-log, which will help you catalogue your experience.

-There should also be a freeform mode that allows the player to generate star systems according to their own parameters, intended as a journaling tool to be paired with actual exploration in Elite Dangerous.
+There should also be a freeform mode that allows the player to generate and visit star systems according to their own parameters, intended as a journaling tool to be paired with actual exploration in Elite Dangerous.
-Store system info and written journal logs about your records and other exploration findings, etc.
+Store system info and written journal logs about your records and other exploration findings, use it as a companion app to keep a journal of your expedition, etc.